nolanschan/Speaker-Identification-using-GMMs/README.md

 # Speaker-identification-using-GMMs

-Wishing to learn more about Python and ML, I did the final project for my "Fractals in Engineering" course on speaker identification using Python and ML.
+Wishing to learn more about Python and Machine Learning, I did the final project for my "Fractals in Engineering" course on speaker identification using Python and ML.

-This is a fork of Abhijeet Kumar's original code.
+The original code was written by Abhijeet Kumar. (<a href = "https://github.com/abhijeet3922/Speaker-identification-using-GMMs">Repository here</a>.)

-It uses popular ML technique GMM to train speaker identification models.
+It uses the popular Machine Learning technique Gaussian Mixture Models (GMM) to train speaker identification models.

 The original documentation/tutorial can be found <a href="https://appliedmachinelearning.wordpress.com/2017/11/14/spoken-speaker-identification-based-on-gaussian-mixture-models-python-implementation/">here</a>.

-The original repository can be found <a href = "https://github.com/abhijeet3922/Speaker-identification-using-GMMs">here</a>.

 ## Modifications